peterrother/peterrother.github.io/dirtcheapcss.md

 ### Lists 📝

-1. Unordered and ordered lists need to look nice</li>
+1. Unordered and ordered lists need to look nice
-2. That's pretty easy actually</li>
+2. That's pretty easy actually
-3. No fiddling with anything really</li>
+3. No fiddling with anything really

 ### Dark Mode 🌒